dd9jn/rfc4880bis/rfc4880bis.md

     Source implementation of OpenPGP and LibrePGP and has been developed along with the OpenPGP standard since 1997.

-  * RNP - Ribose Network PGP is a newer OpenPGP and LibrePGP implemention and prominently used by the mail client Thunderbird.
+  * RNP - LibrePGP and OpenPGP implementation by Ribose.
+Relied upon by the mail client Thunderbird for secure email.

 "PGP" is a trademark of CA, INC.  The use of this, or any other, marks is solely for identification purposes.
 The terms "OpenPGP" and